 4. From this IG, couples are formed according to given rules.

-5. These couples proceed to reproduction, or chromosome crossover, in order to mix their genes (parameters) according to the operator version.
-New children are generated in order to fill the IG back to individuals.
+5. These couples proceed to reproduction, or chromosome crossover, in order to mix their genes (parameters) according to the selected operator version.
+New children are generated in order to refill the IG back to individuals.

 6. Parents and children are then subject to mutation, where some genes get affected, meaning some parameter values are randomly changed.